typkrft/Old_Dots/README.md

 - A Modal Keyboard Shortcut setup powered by [SKHD](https://github.com/koekeishiya/skhd)
 - Ready to Rice with [pywal](https://github.com/dylanaraps/pywal), [pywalfox](https://github.com/Frewacom/pywalfox), and more
 - Multiple Configurations for firefox that seek to maximize viewable space.
+- Native Mac Motion Keys on the command line and in NVim.

 ## I N S T A L L A T I O N
 **HERE BE DRAGONS:** While these dotfiles can be installed in there entirety, it is strongly recommened that you simply that the configurations that you need, unless you know what you are doing!
 The installation aims to to safely deploy files.
 However, this may overwrite files, override settings, and completely bork up your environment.
 Please backup anything that is important and look through [install.conf.yaml](https://github.com/typkrft/Dots/blob/main/install.conf.yaml) first.